advix13/dashboardbs/dashboard/DEPLOYMENT.md

 2. Verify that the redirect URLs are properly configured in Supabase
 3. Check browser console for any errors
 4. Make sure you're using the latest version of the Supabase JS client

+## Port Configuration

+The application is configured to run on port 3000 by default.
+If you need to change this:

+1. Update the `PORT` environment variable
+2. Update the port mapping in `docker-compose.yml` if using Docker
+3. Update the port in your Coolify configuration if using Coolify

 ## Security Considerations